moq-wg/moq-transport/draft-ietf-moq-transport.md

 ## TRACK_STATUS_REQUEST {#message-track-status-req}

-A potential subscriber sends a 'TRACK_INFO_REQUEST' message on the control stream to obtain the current group ID for a given track.
+A potential subscriber sends a 'TRACK_STATUS_REQUEST' message on the control stream to obtain information about the current status of a given track.

 ~~~
 TRACK_STATUS_REQUEST Message {